ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Cut_shapes_automatically.md

 ## To cut shapes automatically...

-1Select one or more suitable objects for cutting.
+1. Select one or more suitable objects for cutting.

 ![KnifeDetail200087.png](assets/KnifeDetail200087.png)

-2Click the Automatic Knife icon.
+2. Click the Automatic Knife icon.

 EmbroideryStudio cuts the selected object automatically, discarding any unwanted fragments.